MatjazBostic/Employees-List/README.md

 #### Signed apk
  - In Android studio go to Build -> "Generate signed bundle / APK" -> Follow the instructions

-## Issues
-### Google search of employees is not optimal.
-Sometimes, irrelevant headers are displayed in Public profile activity.
-Can't figure out why.
-Mostly, it works fine.